liammcluckie/Cook-House/README.md

     - Post their own supper club evening event.

-    - Remain a regular and active user, attending and hosting supper clubs as well as leaving reviews.
+    - Remain a regular and active user, attending and hosting supper.

     This will all be achieved through creating a clear and strong UI focusing on well structured content hierarchy.
 By doing this the website without necessarily giving the user physical instructions will lead the user to all the above steps.